rileywoods0/threads/testing/README.md

 ```powershell
 .\scripts\backend-e2e.ps1 -BackendUrl "http://localhost:8000" -RootPath (Resolve-Path "..")
 ```
-This runs: `/health` → `/session/start` → `/events` → `/session/end` → snapshot history endpoints.
+This runs: `/health` -> `/session/start` -> `/events` -> `/session/end` -> snapshot history endpoints.

 ## Notes
 - `.vscode/settings.json` here pins `threads.backendUrl` to `http://localhost:8000` and shortens the flush interval for faster feedback.
-- `threads.resumeMode` defaults to `quiet` (no popups) — use the Threads sidebar or status bar to resume.
+- `threads.resumeMode` defaults to `quiet` (no popups) - use the Threads sidebar or status bar to resume.
 - `threads.autoCheckpoint.*` is set to short values in this workspace so you can verify interval/idle triggers quickly.
 - The sample files in `src/` cover multiple languages to exercise event payloads.
-- The markdown summary lives at `.threads/last-session.md` after you save a session—perfect to hand to Copilot/Cursor/Claude as context when reopening the project.
+- The markdown summary lives at `.threads/last-session.md` after you save a session - perfect to hand to Copilot/Cursor/Claude as context when reopening the project.